Tom-Brenner/llama/README.md

 # Positional Embeddings Bench: APE vs RoPE vs ALiBi

-Train a small LLaMA-style language model on TinyStories and compare three positional encodings:
+Train a small LLaMA-style language model on a toy dataset (TinyStories) and compare three positional encodings:

 - **pos** – Absolute sinusoidal (APE)
 - **rope** – Rotary Position Embedding
 - **alibi** – Attention with Linear Biases

 This repo contains a minimal training script and implementations packaged under `llama/`.
-It logs metrics, saves checkpoints, and (optionally) reproduces the figures from the blog post.
+It logs metrics, saves checkpoints, and can be used to reproduce the figures from the [`original author's blog post`](https://towardsdatascience.com/positional-embeddings-in-transformers-a-math-guide-to-rope-alibi/)

 ![Loss vs Steps](training_loss.png)
 ![Validation Metrics](validation_results.png)